-The Ultimate Guide To Copywriting For SEO
+The Ultimate Guide To SEO Copywriting in 2022

 The challenge is this: Google’s algorithm is now so insanely fine-tuned that it can spot poorly written copy from a mile away.

 That’s where your SEO copywriting comes into play.